jduncan017/portfolio/README.md

 ## Ideas Site Improvements

-- **Icons for Technologies**: Instead of bullets, I want to display the technology icon.
-- **Modal for Resume**: Would be great to display the resume in a modal iframe instead of a separate site.
 - **Matrix Style Section Titles**: Creating a cool matric style text effect for the section titles.